 Accounting records found in Mesopotamia (modern-day Kuwait and Iraq) date back more than 7,000 years.
 Emperor Augustus (63 BC – 14 AD) had access to detailed financial information that was used to aid planning and decision-making in building and running the Roman Empire

-It was not until the 13th century that double entry book keeping was created.
-The word “debit” mean “he owes” and “credit” means “he trusts” in Latin.
+It was not until the 13th century that double-entry bookkeeping was created.
+The word “debit” means “he owes” and “credit” means “he trusts” in Latin.

-The formalisation of the accounting profession (Chartered Accountant) originated in Scotland in the mid-19th century and developed rapidly through the Industrial Revolution, with London becoming the industrial centre of the world.
+The formalization of the accounting profession (Chartered Accountant) originated in Scotland in the mid-19th century and developed rapidly through the Industrial Revolution, with London becoming the industrial center of the world.
 Accounting became the backbone of business.

 The method of capturing these financial transactions has used many different methods over the millenniums, but it was the invention of paper in China in around 100BC that delivered the first readily available and inexpensive material to record it on.
-It took a further 1,500 years for industrialised paper making to reach Europe and the first UK paper making mill was built by John Tate in 1490 in Stevenage, Hertfordshire.
+It took a further 1,500 years for industrialized paper making to reach Europe and the first UK paper-making mill was built by John Tate in 1490 in Stevenage, Hertfordshire.

 Cheap and readily available paper changed everything; it introduced the invoice and the ledger.

-It is a reasonable argument that modern day accounting has been with us since around 1500 AD, reflecting the invention of double entry book keeping and affordable paper.
-The paper invoice has been the primary “source document” for 600 years and formally recognised as such around 1850 by Chartered Accountants.
+It is a reasonable argument that modern-day accounting has been with us since around 1500 AD, reflecting the invention of double-entry bookkeeping and affordable paper.
+The paper invoice has been the primary “source document” for 600 years and formally recognized as such around 1850 by Chartered Accountants.

 The only thing that has not changed significantly in over 600 years is the absolute reliance on a paper invoices to start every accounting process.
 Until now.